Experienced Maryland Workers’ Compensation Lawyers Helping Employees in the Hospitality Industry

 Consult with our Maryland workers’ compensation lawyers today

 Workers in the hotel and hospitality industry spend their days and nights helping other people feel comfortable.
 It’s only right you’re taken care of in the event you’re injured on the job.
-The workers’ compensation attorneys at Plaxen & Adler, P.A. are well-versed in working with insurance companies and can help you if your claim is denied, or if you are not receiving the benefits to which you’re entitled.
+The workers’ compensation attorneys at Plaxen Adler Muncy, P.A. are well-versed in working with insurance companies and can help you if your claim is denied, or if you are not receiving the benefits to which you’re entitled.
 We’re here to help.
 To learn more, or to schedule a free consultation, please call 410-730-7737 or fill out our contact form.